JieTrancender/nsq-tool-kit/README.md

 # kbm-iam

-This is an iam project form kbm.
+This is a nsq tool kit project, can consume nsq messages and post to others.

 ## Run Locally